-'Civilians flee' Turkish assault on Afrin
+Thousands flee Turkish assault on Afrin

 Neither side has released much information about fatalities, making the death toll difficult to gauge.

-The Syrian Observatory reports that 25 Syrian rebels and 26 Kurdish fighters have been killed so far.
+The Syrian Observatory for Human Rights, a UK-based monitoring group, reports that 25 Syrian rebels and 26 Kurdish fighters have been killed so far.

 It also says 24 civilians have been killed - 22 in Turkish air and artillery strikes, and two as a result of Kurdish fire.